entromolphya/OncoReGen/README.md

 # Toward-Precision-Oncology-Reinforcement-Guided-GPT-Pipeline-for-EGFR-Inhibitor-Discovery
-Generating new drug-like molecules is a complex and time-intensive process, often requiring the evaluation of thousands of compounds.
-Traditional trial-and-error methods are costly and uncertain, highlighting the need for smarter generative approaches.
-Recent studies have explored deep learn- ing and reinforcement learning (RL) for molecular generation, with models like ReLeaSE, REINVENT, and ChemGPT showing promise.
-However, few approaches have directly applied RL with pretrained chemical language models to generate EGFR- specific inhibitors.
-We propose a reinforcement learning (RL)- based framework for EGFR-specific drug design, integrating a Transformer-based chemical language model (cMolGPT), a property predictor (XGBoost), and Proximal Policy Optimization (PPO).
-Using the ChEMBL203 dataset, the model was guided to generate molecules with high predicted pIC50 values through a custom reward function.
-Experimental results show that the XGBoost model achieved strong predictive performance (R2 = 0.7475, MAE = 0.5111), making it effective in guiding the RL pro- cess.
-The generated molecules displayed high predicted activity, favorable lipophilicity, and a diverse range of molecular weights, which indicates strong drug-likeness and target specificity.These results confirm the effectiveness of our framework in generating valid, potent, and target-specific molecules
+Generating new drug-like molecules is a complex and time-consuming process, often requiring the assessment of thousands of compounds.
+Conventional trial-and-error approaches are expensive and uncertain, underscoring the need for more intelligent generative methods.
+Recent research has investigated deep learning and reinforcement learning (RL) for molecular generation, with models such as ReLeaSE, REINVENT, and ChemGPT demonstrating potential.
+However, few methods have directly utilized RL with pretrained chemical language models to design EGFR-specific inhibitors.
+We introduce a reinforcement learning (RL)-based framework for EGFR-specific drug design, combining a Transformer-based chemical language model (cMolGPT), a property predictor (XGBoost), and Proximal Policy Optimization (PPO).
+Using the ChEMBL203 dataset, the model was directed to produce molecules with high predicted pIC50 values through a tailored reward function.
+Experimental results indicate that the XGBoost model achieved robust predictive performance (R2 = 0.7475, MAE = 0.5111), effectively guiding the RL process.
+The generated molecules exhibited high predicted activity, favorable lipophilicity, and a diverse range of molecular weights, suggesting strong drug-likeness and target specificity.
+These findings validate the effectiveness of our framework in producing valid, potent, and target-specific molecules.

+Codes will be uploaded very soon.